patcarrasco/eventapp/README.md

     "secret": secret
 ```

-Once dependencies have been installed, create an .env file with your server API URL and Google Maps API key:
+Once dependencies have been installed, create an .env file with your server API URL and the Google Maps API key:
 ```
 REACT_APP_ROOT_URL=api_url
 REACT_APP_GOOGLE_MAPS_API_KEY=key